AbhishekYadav-01/SWE_Python/README.md

 ### 2. Install Dependencies
 Ensure you have installed all the necessary dependencies.

-requests
-pandas
-matplotlib
-plotly
-streamlit
-notebook
+requests, pandas, matplotlib ,plotly, streamlit, notebook

 ### 3. Run Subtasks 1 to 3
 Execute the Jupyter Notebook Subtask_1_to_3.ipynb.
 This notebook fetches the latest option chain data and creates the necessary CSV files required for analysis.
 Make sure to run it in an environment that supports Jupyter Notebooks.